Buying an SUV doesn't mean putting up with a big, unwieldy vehicle. Our experts have compiled this list of the best small SUVs currently around.

 There’s a decent amount of kit in the entry-level Longitude model, but we’d opt for the mid-tier Altitude trim if budget allows, as it gets you 17-inch alloys, adaptive cruise control, and a reversing camera among other goodies.

-"The electric Jeep Avenger is a really impressive little car, with excellent driving manners, perky electric performance and a competitive driving range"
+"The electric Jeep Avenger is a really impressive car, with excellent driving manners, perky electric performance and a competitive driving range"

 Ivan Aistrop, Contributor